typicalname500/Discord-bot-that-utilizes-fifteen.ai/README.md

+#Current state: NOT working (Need to add emotion parameter)

 # Discord-bot-that-utilizes-fifteen.ai
 This is a python discord bot that utilises POST requests made to https://fifteen.ai/app/getAudioFile which responds with wav files that are posted onto the server.